First-time buyer mortgages

 What our expert says...

 “It’s often worth waiting until you’ve built up your credit history to apply for a first-time buyer mortgage.
-If you don’t have a proven track record of repaying loans and paying bills on time, mortgage providers might be unwilling to lend to you as they can’t be confident you’ll pay them back.
-You should also make sure you’re registered on the electoral roll, as lenders like to see proof of your address.”
+If you don’t have a proven track record of repaying loans and paying bills on time, mortgage providers might be unwilling to lend to you.
+That’s because they can’t be confident you’ll pay them back.
+And make sure you’re registered on the electoral roll, as lenders like to see proof of your address.”

 - The Editorial Team, Experts in personal finance, insurance and utilities